 All pads returned within 21 days of purchase in 'like new' condition qualify for a money back guarantee.

 How do I clean my pad?

 Pads perform best when cleaned regularly in warm water and hung dry.
-For particularly dirty pads mix 2 cups of warm water with 1 tablespoon of baking soda and wipe down with washcloth.
+For particularly dirty pads mix 2 cups of warm water with 1 tablespoon of baking soda and wipe down with a washcloth.
 Rinse well.
 Do not use any detergents, even natural detergents.
-Do not put in washing machine.
-Close valve before washing.
+Do not put in a washing machine.
+Close the valves before hand washing.
 Excessively dirty or soiled pads will not qualify under our warranty policy.

 Why body mapping?